ak2205/pythontraining2024/README.md

 # pythontraining2024
 A python repo maintained to publish and practice code, right from scratch.

-For June 8 task, only please open "Python task sheet - ans sheet.txt".
+For June 8 task, please open "Python task sheet - ans sheet.txt".